Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 1. Select a Location

-in areas with moderate or less sunlight.
-The surface where growers plan to create a raised bed should be smooth and easy to maintain.
+With moderate shade or less.
+The surface on which farmers plan to construct a ridge should be even and simple to maintain.

 2. Know the Measurements